 As an educator, Sarah has worked with a range of age groups, her youngest being seven, and the oldest 61.
 She has absolutely loved working with every age group and has found that there is much to be learned from every individual regardless of age.
 In the future, she hopes to continue finding opportunities to be a teacher of the performing arts while continuing her training as an artist wherever in the world she may be.

-She is currently pursuing her MFA in Theatre for Youth at Arizona State University and working on starting the Education Residency Program with Grey Box Collective.
-She is also the 2019 AATE Don and Elizabeth Doyle Fellow and a part of the second cohort of The Molly Blank Fund - ASU Gammage Teaching Artist program.
+She recently graduated with her MFA in Theatre for Youth and Community at Arizona State University and as a Co-Education Coordinator with Grey Box Collective.
+She is the 2019 AATE Don and Elizabeth Doyle Fellow and a part of the second cohort of The Molly Blank Fund - ASU Gammage Teaching Artist program.